Tuesday 10th February 2026

 Private ambulance operators, blood bikes, paramedics, and mountain rescuers are high-risk professions.
 Specialist emergency vehicle schemes generally include patient and organ transfer and cover for attendance at events.
 Firms can buy Emergency Services Cover and medical malpractice cover separately, but this increases the chance of gaps in cover.
 Each insurer will have differences in cover, so it’s advisable to buy both from the same provider.

 Working with an insurance broker specialising in private ambulance cover is advisable to protect your business properly.
 They will ensure no gaps in cover and advise on all the latest legislative and regulatory developments in this area.
 Medical Malpractice Insurance generally covers advice, treatment, stock, equipment, contents, and business interruption.
-A broker can also advise on the need for motor fleet insurance, Public Liability, and Employers Liability for private firms with more than one employee.
-Claims such as accidents occurring during patient transfers and patient injury can often fall under other public liability insurance.
+A broker can also advise on the need for Motor Fleet Insurance, Public Liability, and Employers Liability for private firms with more than one employee.
+Claims such as accidents occurring during patient transfers and patient injury can often fall under other Public Liability Insurance.

-Kerry London covers companies that range from specialist patient transfer; non-emergency patient journeys; repatriation of patients to the UK, and due to growing pressure on the NHS, 999 emergency services to NHS Ambulance Trusts at times of peak demand.
 We can insure the full range of companies from one-person operations to large fleets of vehicles.
 All firms serving the NHS must be Care Quality Commission (CQC) registered private ambulances when working for the NHS.

 The firms we insure typically attend the following events:

-• Motor cross shows
+- Motor cross shows

-• Sports events requiring paramedics on site
+- Sports events requiring paramedics on site

-• Film and tv medical provision
+- Film and TV medical provision

-• Blue light
+- Blue light

-• Individuals who can transport blood and specimens
+- Individuals who can transport blood and specimens

-• Standard patient transfer
+- Standard patient transfer

-• Air ambulance clients – helicopter ambulances
+- Air ambulance clients – helicopter ambulances

-• Psychiatric transfer
+- Psychiatric transfer

-• Airside medical services
+- Airside medical services

-• Blood bikes
+- Blood bikes

-• Repatriation/overseas work
+- Repatriation/overseas work

-• Organ and tissue transfer
+- Organ and tissue transfer

-• Search and rescue – potholes and caves
+- Search and rescue – potholes and caves

-• Collection of deceased persons
+- Collection of deceased persons

 Share this story

 Kerry London is authorised and regulated by the Financial Conduct Authority.
-The company is a leading UK independent and Lloyd’s accredited broker, which means that we work with a wide range of niche and major insurers.
+The company is a leading UK independent and Lloyd’s registered broker, which means that we work with a wide range of niche and major insurers.

 This note is not intended to give legal or financial advice, and, accordingly, it should not be relied upon for such or regarded as a comprehensive statement of the law and/or market practice in this area.
 In preparing this note, we have relied on information sourced from third parties, and we make no claims as to the completeness or accuracy of the information contained herein.
 You should not act upon information in this bulletin nor determine not to act without first seeking specific legal and/or specialist advice.
 We and our officers, employees or agents shall not be responsible for any loss whatsoever arising from the recipient’s reliance upon any information we provide herein and exclude liability for the content to the fullest extent permitted by law.